 Simply put, digital printing is less expensive for runs under 12 pieces and reproducing photographic images, whereas screen printing is generally less expensive for a run of 12 and over.

-Screen Printing is one of the most commonly used methods in apparel decorating.
+Screen printing shirts is one of the most commonly used methods in custom t-shirt printing and apparel decorating.
 It is the process of pushing ink through a mesh screen one color at a time.
 Although the method uses a system of spot coloring, halftones and blends, it can be used to create an image that appears to have a countless number of colors.
 Screen printing as a production method quickly overtakes Digital Printing in cost per print.
 The higher the volume, the lower the cost per print becomes.
 Screen printing also has the advantage of a large selection of different types of inks that are all considerably less expensive per garment than Digital Printing inks, such as our Specialty Inks.